tatatananana/loopback-connector-nodes-for-Node-RED/CONTRIBUTION.md

 Please ensure you follow the coding standards used through-out the existing code base.
 Some basic rules include:

- - all files must have the Apache license in the header.
- - indent with 4-spaces, no tabs.
+ - Indent with 4-spaces, no tabs.
- - opening brace on same line as `if`/`for`/`function` and so on, closing brace on its own line.
+ - Opening brace on same line as `if`/`for`/`function` and so on, closing brace on its own line.